SOBotics/CheckYerFlags/README.md

 Run `pip install -r requirements.txt`

 *For a full install guide, please see the docs.*

+## Test your changes
+Once you've finished doing your changes, please validate that everything is working using the following command:
+`pytest --ignore=chatoverflow/tests`

 ## Thanks to the bug hunters
 - @K-Davis1